-For walls, wall studs or floors composed of solid wood or metal, drill 1/8 pilot holes.

-For walls or floors composed of drywall, sheetrock, or other soft materials, drill 3/16 holes to a minimum depth of $1 \frac{3}{4}$ ", then tap plastic anchors into each of the holes using a hammer.

-For walls or floors having ceramic tile covering, drill 3/16" holes through the tile only and then drill 1/8" pilot holes through material behind the tile.

-Secure bracket with appropriate screws.

-After gas/electrical connections have been made, carefully slide range into opening using floor protection to avoid damage, ensuring that range leveler is engaged into Anti-Tip Bracket.

-If range is moved to a new location, or pulled out from wall and re-installed, installer must ensure range is engaged into Anti-Tip Bracket before completing installation.
+- For walls, wall studs or floors composed of solid wood or metal, drill 1/8" pilot holes. - For walls or floors composed of drywall, sheetrock, or other soft materials, drill 3/16" holes to a minimum depth of 1 3/4", then tap plastic anchors into each of the holes using a hammer. - For walls or floors having ceramic tile covering, drill 3/16" holes through the tile only and then drill 1/8" pilot holes through material behind the tile. - Secure bracket with appropriate screws. - After gas/electrical connections have been made, carefully slide range into opening using floor protection to avoid damage, ensuring that range leveler is engaged into Anti-Tip Bracket. - If range is moved to a new location, or pulled out from wall and re-installed, installer must ensure range is engaged into Anti-Tip Bracket before completing installation.
 Failure to follow these instructions may result in death or serious burns to adults and children.

+Power cord installation

+The new U.S. revised electrical code states that all new construction must use a FOUR WIRE range power cord.
+Existing construction may use a three wire range power cord.
+NOTE: The difference is, a four wire cord has a separate ground.
+A three wire cord is grounded through the neutral.

+Installation, adjustment and service of this range must be performed only by a qualified gas range installer or electrical serviceman.
+This is necessary to insure proper operation of the range and to avoid the possibility of damage to the range or injury to the users.